santiperez/base-express/README.md

 ## NPM Scripts

-**start**: Starts the application with the development configuration.
-**start:uat**: Starts the application with the uat configuration.
-**start:production**: Starts the application with the production configuration.
+**start:xxxxx**: Starts the application with according the xxxxx configuration.
+Check package.json for more details.
 **test**: Runs the unit tests.
 **acceptances**: Runs the acceptances tests.
 **coverage**: Runs the acceptances and unit tests and creates a coverage report with Istanbul.